Dopamine-supervised learning in mammals & fruit flies

 2. Dopamine is involved in inference, not just learning

-But it turns out that, at least in fruit flies, some of the supervised learning modules have dopamine signals playing inference-algorithm roles too—in particular there can be dopamine signals that function as a modulator / gate on the circuit.
+That’s for reinforcement learning, but (at least in fruit flies) some of the supervised learning modules likewise have dopamine signals affecting not only the learning algorithm but also the inference algorithm.
+In particular, there can be dopamine signals that function as a modulator / gate on the circuit.
 This was clearly documented in Cohn et al. 2015—see Fig. 6, where the ability of KC firing to trigger MBON firing is strongly modulated by the presence or absence of a certain dopamine signal under experimental control.
 Another example is Krashes et al. 2009, which showed that flipping certain hunger-related dopamine neurons on and off made the fruit fly start and stop taking actions based on learned food-related odor preferences.
 Both these papers demonstrated an inference-time gating effect, but I would certainly presume that the same signal gates the learning algorithm too.
-I’m getting all these references from Larry Abbott’s talk by the way.
+I’m getting all these references from Larry Abbott’s talk, by the way.

 3. I oversimplified the cerebellum, sorry

 The mammalian cerebellum has a bunch more bells and whistles wrapped around that core algorithm, that are not present in drosophila and are not particularly relevant for this post.
-For example, there are various preprocessing steps on the context lines (ref), the Purkinje cells are actually a hidden layer rather than the output (ref), there are dynamically-reconfigurable oscillation modules for perfecting the timing, etc. Also, as with dopamine above, I don’t know whether the climbing fiber signals are ground truth vs errors, and they may also be sign-flipped.
+For example, there are various preprocessing steps on the context lines (ref), the Purkinje cells are actually a hidden layer rather than the output (ref), there are dynamically-reconfigurable oscillation modules for perfecting the timing, etc. I think all these things exist for the same reason: to make the supervised learning algorithm work better (to learn faster, and ultimately to wind up with more accurate predictions).
+Also, as with dopamine above, I don’t know whether the climbing fiber signals are ground truth vs errors, and they may also be sign-flipped.
 Just wanted to mention those things for completeness.

 (Thanks Jack Lindsey & Adam Marblestone for critical comments on earlier drafts.)